dmbarbour/wikilon/docs/AwelonLang.md

 # Awelon Language

+## Vision and Design Sketch

+TLDR: spreadsheets at scale with bots at border

+I want control over my computation environment.
+Given the opportunity, I would curate my sources, copy databases for personal use and archival, own my data processing algorithms, freely replay and trace computations to their sources to support comprehension, extend and customize my environment with new data or data processing, and selectively share my extensions and customizations with my community.
+To achieve this control, I would marginalize use of black-box services, remote databases, and walled-garden GUI applications.

+Other people also want to control my computation environment: to push advertising and propaganda, to manage and sell my private data, to hide the algorithms behind obfuscation and EULAs, to restrict unpurchased extension, to cultivate a dependency upon a corporate provider.
+There are several economic and political incentives that pull holistic software architecture design in a direction that marginalizes user control.
+But that isn't the direction I want to go, at least not as the default experience.

+Awelon is designed for user or community control of environments.
+Elements:

+* The Awelon environment - a *Dictionary* - is modeled as a [persistent tree structure](https://en.wikipedia.org/wiki/Persistent_data_structure) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
+This allows for lazy incremental downloads, efficient atomic backups, and (via proxy or [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network)) sharing of physical storage and network overheads between clients.
+We can efficiently download data from a trusted source, or even synchronize 'live' data, and we can feasibly do so at massive scales: weather histories, street maps, community wikis and forums, etc..

+* The Awelon language is [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) via local [rewriting](https://en.wikipedia.org/wiki/Rewriting) evaluation.
+We use a one simple language for structured data, data processing algorithms, and the binding of algorithms and data into computed views.
+Between local rewriting and purity, we can incrementally compute and cache computed views, safely replay computations, and render intermediate computation steps as code for user comprehension.
+In context of our environment, purity also makes it easy to embed tests, perform broad consistency analysis, and securely share algorithms or computed views.

+* The Awelon user interface will leverage [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
+We can build rich text or graphical projections on top of Awelon's simple syntax (see *Editable Views*).
+We can render and edit our data and code using tables, graphs, sheet music, flow charts, textual DSLs - whichever is most appropriate to each problem.
+Importantly, because we evaluate by rewriting, we can also graphically render those intermediate and final computed results.
+This blurs the boundary between data, code, application, and debugger.

+* The Awelon user will delegate [bots](https://en.wikipedia.org/wiki/Software_agent) to automate maintenance and integration with external systems.
+Bot behavior and state will be represented in the dictionary, where they can be directly observed and manipulated by the user, captured in snapshots for debugging, or easily shared with the community.

+Modulo bots, we effectively have scalable spreadsheets with graphical UI.
+Bots can give us a stateful, collaborative environment that integrates real-world information sources.
+The [application models](ApplicationModel.md) document describes patterns for modeling applications within the Awelon environment via projections and bots.
+This document focuses on the Awelon language and dictionary.

+## Language Basics

-Awelon is a Turing complete, purely functional language based on concatenative combinators with confluent rewrite rules.
-Awelon uses four primitive combinators:
+Awelon has four basic concatenative combinators with confluent rewrite rules:

         [B][A]a == A[B]         (apply)
         [B][A]b == [[B]A]       (bind)
            [A]c == [A][A]       (copy)
            [A]d ==              (drop)

-Awelon additionally has limited support for data - natural numbers, embedded texts, and large binaries.
+Awelon additionally has limited support for data - natural numbers, embedded texts, binary large objects, which are treated as a syntactic sugar.
 Beyond these few primitives, programmers may define words in a dictionary.
-Evaluation proceeds by rewriting according to primitive combinators and lazily rewriting words to their definitions when doing so permits further progress.
-Hence, the result of evaluation is an Awelon program equivalent to the input.
+Evaluation proceeds by rewriting according to primitive combinators and rewriting words to their definitions when doing so contributes to further progress.
+Hence, the result of evaluation of an Awelon program is another Awelon program, equivalent to the input - but potentially simplified.

-Those `[]` square brackets represent first-class functions and contain Awelon code.
-Values in Awelon are always formally first-class functions, frequently using [Church encodings](https://en.wikipedia.org/wiki/Church_encoding) or variants thereof.
-However, Awelon compilers or interpreters (guided by annotations) will recognize and optimize common function and value types.
-This is a concept of software *Accleration* to support efficient use of CPU and memory, extending the set of language *performance primitives* relative to a reference implementation.
-Accelerators for collections-oriented operations, such as matrix multiplication and linear algebra, can feasibly leverage SIMD instructions or GPGPU.

-A runtime will recognize a set of *Annotations*, represented by parenthetical words.
+An Awelon runtime will also recognize a set of *Annotations*, represented by parenthetical words.
 For example, `[A](par)` might request parallel evaluation for the expression `A`, while `[F](trace)` might indicate that `[F]` should be written to a debugging log or console.
-Annotations formally have identity semantics: erasing or ignoring them shouldn't affect observable behavior within a computation.
-Nonetheless, annotations can enhance performance, guide evaluation, express and enforce programmer assumptions, support static analysis or debugging.
+Annotations formally have identity semantics: that is, ignoring or erasing annotations must not affect the internally observable result of a computation.
+However, annotations may affect external observations - parallelism, memoization, evaluation order, precise JIT control, static analysis, assertions, quotas, debugging, rendering in projectional editors, and so on.

-By itself, Awelon is a simplistic language - a purely functional assembly.

-Unlike conventional programming languages, Awelon encourages representing data within a codebase.
-The intention is to make data (weather, geography, music, congressional voting records, etc.) more accessible and composable compared to more conventional languages.
-The codebase, called a *Dictionary* because programmers define *Words*, serves as a smart filesystem, database, or wiki with spreadsheet-like characteristics.
-The Awelon dictionary has a simple representation designed for efficient update, versioning, and sharing at large scales.

-Awelon's simplistic syntax and rewrite semantics are intended to work nicely with [projectional editing tools](http://martinfowler.com/bliki/ProjectionalEditing.html), see *Editable Views*.
-It is feasible to edit a color value using a color picker, edit music using a music notation, edit a graph with nodes and edges.
-When we evaluate code, the result is more Awelon syntax which can be rendered using the same tools.
-The motive here is to reduce the separation between program and user-interface, make data and computed information more accessible and composable.
-Awelon is designed for non-conventional [application models](ApplicationModel.md).
+An important class of performance annotations is *Accelerators*.
+Accelerators enable Awelon to leverage efficient representations under-the-hood, such as representing certain lists as arrays.
+Similarly, we can substitute accelerated functions with built-in functions - for example, to access or split an array at a given offset.
+Formally, Awelon only has first-class functions (in `[]` brackets), and developers must use [Church encodings](https://en.wikipedia.org/wiki/Church_encoding) or variants thereof to represent data.
+However, by leveraging accelerators, Awelon may use performance primitives comparable to more conventional languages.

 ## Words

-Words are the user-definable unit for Awelon code.
-Syntactically, words consist of lower-case alphanumerics and hyphens, and start with an alpha - i.e. regex `[a-z][a-z0-9-]*`.
-This ensures words are URL-safe and visibly distinguishable as raw text.
-That said, a projectional editor could be configured to render a subset of words with graphics or unicode, e.g. displaying `iconic-cat-in-a-cup` with an appropriate icon.
+Words are the user-definable unit in Awelon.
+Syntactically, a word is a sequence of lower-case alphanumerics and hyphens, starting with an alpha: regex `[a-z][a-z0-9-]*`.
+The formal meaning of a word is a trivial equivalence to its definition.
+A rewriting evaluation of a word will lazily substitute the definition.

-The formal meaning of a word is a trivial equivalence to its definition in context of a *Dictionary*.
-The definition must have acyclic dependencies (see *Loops*), must be block-balanced (no unmatched `[` or `]`), and should be a well-typed, reusable function.

-Beyond formal semantics, words may have informal connotations and conventions.
-For example, a development environment may present `foo-meta-doc` as documentation associated with `foo`, and might complain to the programmer if the type doesn't match what is expected from a `-meta-doc` suffix.
-Similarly, a development environment may complain if `foo-local-*` is used outside the context of `foo-*`.
+Valid definitions must be acyclic, allowing for a simple inline expansion of all definitions (see *Loops*).
+Further, definitions must be block balanced - no unmatched `[` or `]` block delimiters.
+Environments may enforce additional constraints, such as reserving a volume of words for *Stowage* or modeling package private functions by restricting words `foo-local-*` to the corresponding prefix `foo-*`.

+Words are not observable within Awelon computations, but will often have external meanings.
+For example, an editor might assume that `foo-meta-doc` should contain documentation for `foo`.

 ## Natural Numbers